neuronsimulator/nrn/docs/python/programming/math/vector.rst

 .. method:: Vector.where(vsource: Vector, opstring: str, value1: float) -> Vector
-.. method:: Vector.where(vsource: Vector, op2string: str, value1: float, value2) -> Vector
+            Vector.where(vsource: Vector, op2string: str, value1: float, value2) -> Vector
-.. method:: Vector.where(opstring: str, value1: float) -> Vector
+            Vector.where(opstring: str, value1: float) -> Vector
-.. method:: Vector.where(op2string: str, value1: float, value2: float) -> Vector
+            Vector.where(op2string: str, value1: float, value2: float) -> Vector

-    The vector before the ``.where`` becomes a vector consisting of those elements of the given vector, ``vsource`` that match the condition opstring.
+    The Vector before the ``.where`` becomes a vector consisting of those elements of the given vector, ``vsource`` that match the condition opstring.

     Opstring is a string matching one of these (all comparisons